hoerup/FoxHuntController/README.md

 `A:`
 Sets the allowed transmission timeslot.
 A:<starttime>-<stoptime> Eg. `A:0800-2230` configures the fox to not transmit before 08:00 and not after 22:30.
-Please not that allowed timeslot can not cross midnight.
+Allowed timeslot can not cross midnight. **Please note that all times are in UTC**.

 `DIT:`
 Sets the dit/dot length in milliseconds.
 Allowed interval is 20-140 (inclusive).